 1. Sun and Environmental Damage

-2. Smoking Hazard
+2. Smoking is a Skin Hazard

-3. Excess Alcohol
+3. Drinking Excess Alcohol

 Alcohol dehydrates the skin, causes inflammation, and depletes it of vitamins and nutrients causing premature aging.
 Because of its inflammatory properties and diuretic effect drinking alcohol makes the skin lose fluid and triggers the production of free radicals which destroy antioxidants.
 The result is dry, wrinkled, bloated, sagging, and dull skin.